 NO ONE SHOULD HAVE TO WORRY about whether they will have food on their plate or a roof over their head.
 But the reality is that hunger and homelessness are widespread problems that affect far too many people.
-With the COVID-19 crisis we know many of the existing problems in our country have worsened.

 IN THE U.S.